 TGbf (slide #19)

 The group has also been working on comments and has had a lot of teleconferences and a 2 day ad-hoc in this location.
-There are 6 technical comments to resolve, so the group hopes to complete these this week and request an initial letter ballot.
+There are 6 technical comments to resolve, so the group hopes to complete these this week and request an initial WG letter ballot.
 Slide #23 contains a link to a recent Wi-Fi Sensing workshop.

 No questions